 Students who complete the high school ProStart® program and pass the ProStart® examination with a score of 75% or higher will receive six credit hours toward the Culinary Arts Certificate.
 This will leave 30 credit hours to complete the certificate requirement of 36 credit hours.

+- Restaurants

+- Sous chef

+- A la carte chef

-- Restaurants - Kitchen supervisor
+- Kitchen supervisor

-- Sous chef - Garde manager chef
+- · Garde manager chef

-- · A la carte chef - Restaurant manager
+- · Restaurant manager